petermp79/coding-challenges/README.md

 you to do a Hard problem in a job interview are not worthy of working for anyway as they most likely see thing only from their own point of view.

-The below are some resources I used for for coding test training and practice.
+The below are some resources I used for for coding test training and practice while I was at it.

 - Algoexpert.io - provide video for explaining the algorithms behind every problem.
     You have to purchase access to their coding test problems and training video.